jroberts64/btc-dashboard-pi/README.md

 Change autologin-user=pi to autologin-user=kiosk.

 ## Enable VNC Server (optional)
-Now let's install VNC Server so we have access to a GUI from in case we want to access the GUI from a mac/pc in the future.
+Now let's install VNC Server in case we want to access the GUI from a mac/pc in the future.
+I prefer ssh, but did this initially in order to do development without needed the 7 inch display attached to the Raspberry Pi.

 ### Raspberry Pi
 Run the following: